 A Maine Coon will grow quite large as well and continue growing for 3 to 5 years.

 The diet is therefore more critical, so why does your Maine Coon kitten need a high protein diet?

-In short, Maine Coon’s require a high protein diet, as it helps them to develop a robust bone structure.
-If you come across most Maine Coon cats you will know that it is a large cat that takes around three to five years to reach maturity compared to ordinary cats.
+Maine Coon’s need a high protein diet, as it helps them to develop a robust bone structure.
 The need for high proteins in their diet caters for proper development of body tissues and bones as the cats develop.
-Additionally Maine Coons require a vitamin rich and low carbohydrate food preferably to help protect and minimalize risk from known specific conditions.
+They need vitamin rich and low carbohydrate foods to help protect against known specific conditions.